mdsufz/StandEnA/README.md

-# StandEnA: A customizable workflow to create a standardized presence/absence matrix of annotated proteins
+# StandEnA: A customizable workflow to create a standardized presence - absence matrix of annotated proteins

 ## Introduction
 This workflow was created to predict and annotate proteins